evildmp/BrachioGraph/docs/how-to/prepare-pi.rst

 Share your Internet connection to the Pi
 ----------------------------------------

-On a Macintosh, this is available via the Sharing Preference Pane.
+Macintosh: this is available via the Sharing Preference Pane.

+Ubuntu: go to the `IPv4 Settings` networking configuration tab, and set the method to `Shared to other computers`.

 Check that you can ping an external site from the Pi.